The Fund for Chattanooga

 Contact our staff

-Reach out to our Director of Community Impact team to talk through proposal idea.Contact us
+Reach out to our Community Impact Team to talk through proposal idea.Contact us

-Our staff will email you an invitation to create a profile.Create a profile
+Our staff will email you an invitation to complete your application.Grant Portal

 Investing in lasting community change